Coordinate Waste Contracts to Maximize Waste Program Performance

 - Twelve (12) months of invoices

-- Check your contract and compare it to your invoices.
+- Check your current contract and compare it to your current invoices.
 Do the invoices include the information you need like container weights, tipping fees, environmental fees, surcharges, etc.?
 Make sure the contract reflects the reality for all charges and vice versa.
 Even if you go with a new vendor, this process will inform what you expect from any vendor.

 - Visit the landfill or waste destination.
 How far is it away and what are the impacts or minimizing trips to the destination?
 How is waste tipped?
 On a “floor” or directly into the landfill.
+Is the landfill secure?
 Take pictures to use for training purposes.

 - For large construction projects, the contractor is often responsible for the C&D contract.
 You might not be getting the best value in that case.
 If recycling and waste minimization is your objective, take those contracts back in-house.

 - C&D/bulky waste collection – This is often a contract that doesn’t get much attention.
 Check the contract terms, but also audit the container every week.
 You are likely to find cardboard and other donate-able goods that are not C&D. Aim to reduce costs, minimize your waste, and get this contract under the facility’s control.

 - Bulky waste – When you audit the C&D trailer, you are likely to see items that have a high potential for beneficial reuse.
 Most facilities do not have space for equipment, furniture or bulky items at the dock so they are thrown away in the open trash container.
 Consider designating a particular day of the month to arrange for local charities to pick up unwanted materials.
 Make sure to pre-screen so you do not give away valuable goods.
 Contact your C&D hauler and express your interest in this program and ask them what they can do to help!

 - Does the hauler recycle the C&D waste and can they give you a certificate of recycling?